 Yes!
-You can be seen without a script from the doctor in New York.
+You can definitely refer yourself.
 If you are wondering if physical therapy is right for you, we urge you to talk to one of our specialists first to help you decide whether or not it made sense to proceed.
 This is a complementary phone call and it will not cost you anything.
 Click the link below to get started.

 If you have any aches/pains and does not require immediate surgery, we can help (many of our past/present patients were told that they needed surgery but their issues were resolved after seeing us and plenty have gone back to doing the things they love).

 We will explain the root cause of your problem in a way that you can understand.
 We will guide you through every step of the way to eliminate any fears, doubts, and concerns you have along the recovery process.
 More importantly, we will educate you on how to manage your issue to prevent future flare-ups and recurrences.

 If you are curious about whether or not physical therapy can help your injury, click below to speak with one of our specialists first to help you decide (There is ABSOLUTELY no obligation to book an appointment until you feel like you are ready).